 (b) All library users must be prepared to present the appropriate identification cards entitling them to use the Library and/or its special collections at any time when asked to do so by a member of the Library or Security staff.

 (c) Silence shall be observed in the Library.

 (d) No bags, briefcases, handbags, parcels or other receptacles exceeding 8" x 6" x 4" or 20 cm x 15 cm x 10 cm may be brought into the Library.
 [See attached specimen].
 Such bags, briefcases, handbags etc. may be left in the lockers (rental) provided in the Amphitheatre area.
 The University accepts no responsibility for the loss or damage of any articles so left.

-(e) Laptop computers on battery power may be used in the Library.
+(e) Laptop computers may be used in the Library.

 (f) Pagers must be used with discretion and cellular phones may only be used as designated.

 (g) Chairs and tables and other library equipment, fittings and furniture may not be marked, defaced or disarranged.
 Users may not place their feet on chairs or tables.

 (h) Food or drink may not be brought into the Library’s service areas or there consumed.

 (i) The Library has been designated a smoke-free area and smoking is strictly forbidden.

 (j) Books, periodicals, etc., taken from shelves and used in the Library should be left on the tables after use and NOT replaced on the shelves.